 What Kind of Payment Do You Accept?

 Service Deposit: We request a service deposit at the time of booking.
-The amount of the deposit varies depending on the type of job (local or long distance) and the amount of resources (trucks and manpower) dedicated for the service.
+The amount of the deposit varies depending on the type of job (local or long distance) and the number of resources (trucks and manpower) dedicated for the service.
 Please contact us two days prior to the move, or we will contact you to confirm.
 Cancellation and/or date changes after confirmation will result in the forfeiture of the deposit, and a new deposit will be required to reschedule the service.

 Planning The Moving Timeline: Will My Movers Be On Time?

 Your crew should call once they arrive at their first job and are able to estimate how long the first move should take.
 Your crew will call you at least 30 minutes in advance to let you know they are on the way.
-Since moving jobs can go over or under estimated times, the second and third jobs on their schedules may get pushed back or moved up.
-It is best to be prepared to move at anytime on the day of your scheduled move.
+Since moving jobs can go over or underestimated times, the second and third jobs on their schedules may get pushed back or moved up.
+It is best to be prepared to move at any time on the day of your scheduled move.
 If the crew cannot make their initial estimated time of arrival, they will call and update you on the new anticipated arrival time.
 We will do everything possible to have a crew arrive during the time frame initially given.

 Should I Tip My Movers?

 Tipping is not required but is greatly appreciated.
 Our professional movers work very hard to ensure your move is completed efficiently and damage-free.
 They greatly appreciate you recognizing their hard work with gratuity.

 What If I Need To Cancel Or Change My Move Date?